• Nav Social Menu

 Gagen Family German Potato Salad Recipe

-Filed Under: COOK, Salads
+Filed Under: Salads, COOK

 Much of my family originated in Germany, settling in the highly German-populated area of Cincinnati, Ohio.
 So many of our family favorite foods handed down from generation to generation are based on German recipes.
 This German potato salad is one that I’ve been eating for as long as I can remember.